MillburnGEMS/millburngems.org/README.md

 5. To stop the server, use `^C` (control-C) to exit the process.
 Run `jekyll serve --watch` to start the server again when you need it.

 ## Transfer Files to millburngems.org
 So the site looks fabulous, but you want to get the files over to millburngems.org.
-We'll do this over FTP (File Transport Protocol).
+We'll do this over FTP (File Transfer Protocol).

 1. Download and install an FTP client, such as [FileZilla](https://filezilla-project.org/).
 2. Open FileZilla and Site Manager (command-S or File > Site Manager on Macs) to create and connect to a new site.